-LAURINAVICIUS: Well, some of them are FSB-trained, some of them not.
+Mr. Laurinavičius.
+Well, some of them are FSB trained, some of them not.
 But it's not just about the individuals.
 It's about the system.
-It's - KGB, from the very beginning it was - we - essentially, we make a mistake when we judge about the KGB as about some intelligence organization we have in the West.
-From the very beginning it was a criminal organization, not only because it controlled all the criminal world in the Soviet Union but because it has all kind of relations with terrorists, criminal - organized crime groups in the West and everywhere.
-And that was - I'd - when I look at the nowadays situation, I really don't - looking back into KGB history, I don't see major differences and major new things.
+It's-KGB, from the very beginning it was-essentially, we make a mistake when we judge about the KGB as about some intelligence organization we have in the West.
+From the very beginning it was a criminal organization, not only because it controlled all the criminal world in the Soviet Union but because it has all kind of relations with terrorists, organized crime groups in the West and everywhere.
+And when I look at the nowadays situation, I really don't-looking back into KGB history, I don't see major differences and major new things.
 Only new things are some new tools, like social media or something like that.
 We're talking, let's say, about fake news.
 And we consider fake news a new phenomenon.
-Let's look back to the ideas like HIV was invented by CIA or nuclear winter theory and many, many others - Pope - XII collaboration with Nazis and many, many others.
+Let's look back to the ideas like HIV was invented by CIA, or nuclear winter theory and many, many others-Pope XII collaboration with Nazis and many, many others.
 These are fake news which were invented decades ago, and now they're just doing the same thing using the new tools.
 That's it.

-MASSARO: Yeah.
+Mr. Massaro.
+Yes.
 Dr. Aslund, willing to make a short comment?

-ASLUND: Yeah.
-Well, this is not happening.
+Dr. ASLUND.
+Yes. well, this is not happening.
 What is happening is that there is a nationalization of a new elite.
-You can see three groups: technocrats, KGB officers, or - and nationalists.
+You can see three groups: technocrats, KGB officers, and nationalists.